-Our connections with the K–12 community allow us to proactively address unmet and emerging needs in education.
-We are, for example, one of only four schools in New Jersey to offer Woodrow Wilson Teaching Fellowships to support students aspiring to teach in the STEM fields in high-need secondary schools.
+Our connections with the P–12 community allow us to proactively address unmet and emerging needs in education.
 In recent years, we have developed and launched innovative academic programs in urban education, middle school specialization, and environmental sustainability education, among others.
 Students and teachers are the direct beneficiaries of our extensive outreach efforts, from summer academies in the public schools to professional development collaborations with local school districts.

 Located in suburban Ewing, New Jersey, the School of Education is housed in its own dedicated building.
 Opened in 2012, the three-story, 72,000-square-foot Education Building models the collaborative, technology-rich environment that our students will encounter in contemporary classrooms and schools.
 Learning spaces include standard and smart classrooms, a STEM classroom, model classrooms for early childhood and elementary education, and an observation room for counselor education as well as a computer lab, seminar room, auditorium, and extensive study and gathering spaces.